storj/docs/code/Style.md

 All code is formatted with `goimports -local storj.io`.
 Where `goimports` is using the latest supported stable Go version.

+We use `staticcheck` and `golangci-lint` for linting.
+The configuration file for all repositories is in [.golangci.yml](https://github.com/storj/ci/blob/master/.golangci.yml).
+Jenkins runs this check automatically.

 ### Imports

 Import statements are in three groups in the following order: